ABOUT

 At Duke Corporate Education, Q worked on the design and delivery of customized executive education engagements for global organizations navigating leadership, growth, and organizational change.
 The experience shaped an early operating lens that still informs the practice today: development work only matters if it remains useful once leaders return to the realities and pressures of the business.

-Different industries.
-Different pressures.
-The same underlying leadership patterns showing up underneath all of them.
+Different industries, different pressures, and the same leadership patterns showing up underneath all of them.